Curriculum Vision and Intent

 A key principle of our curriculum design is to provide a broad, enriching cultural experience through our teaching of subjects and our extensive enrichment programme.
 These include a wide range of clubs, cultural visits and leadership opportunities so that students enjoy learning and understand how so many aspects of science, the arts and culture are interconnected in a fascinating and exciting way.
 For example, all students in key stage three visit the theatre, museums and galleries, learn to play two musical instruments to a basic standard and have the opportunity to visit France and Germany for a low cost cultural and languages visit.
 We ensure that nothing stands in the way of all students taking full advantage of all the school has to offer.
 Disadvantaged students are supported with costs so that all can afford to attend.
 Similar opportunities for older students include all physicists visiting the Large Hadron Collider at CERN in Switzerland, a cultural and literary weekend in London for all students studying English and arts subjects, a French exchange and numerous university and employer visits.

-In designing our subject curricula, our subject leaders have carefully sequenced the teaching of knowledge, so key concepts that underpin understanding and later knowledge are covered earlier in the course, and then revisited on numerous occasions as more detailed knowledge is built.
+In designing our subject curricula, subject leaders have carefully sequenced the teaching of knowledge, so key concepts that underpin understanding and later knowledge are covered earlier in the course, and then revisited on numerous occasions as more detailed knowledge is built.
 We have been led by respected research in cognitive science; the understanding that spiralling knowledge acquisition by constantly revisiting prior learning and ensuring knowledge is embedded in long term memory, is fundamental to designing a high quality curriculum.
 We recognise that short term memory is limited and unreliable.
-Therefore we always strive to connect new learning to previous experience and knowledge and make learning relevant to real world contexts.
+Therefore, we always strive to connect new learning to previous experience and knowledge and make learning relevant to real world contexts, this helps embed learning in longer term memory.

 Our curriculum is designed to fully engage pupils outside the classroom by integrating homework tasks.
 These are carefully planned to reinforce recent and past learning and enhancing fluency by ensuring students apply new knowledge to a wide variety of contexts.
 Assessment is designed across all subjects to give teachers assurance that students have retained knowledge in long term memory and can apply this knowledge.
 In this way teachers are aware of additional support or teaching required to help individual students and groups of students achieve mastery and to be able to confidently recall and apply key knowledge.
 Teachers routinely use homework and assessment to give feedback to students on their progress and on steps they need to take to make improvements.
 Students log this feedback in assessment trackers in their exercise books.

 We are aware that students learn at different rates and that some students will find learning more difficult than others.
 A core principle for us is all students are supported to learn.
-In order to achieve this we put in place additional structure, small group and individual support to help students struggling to achieve mastery.
-We set students who have achieved fluency and mastery more complex challenges, where they are required to apply their knowledge to solve a variety of abstract and real life problems.
+In order to achieve this we put in place additional structure, small group and individual support to help students struggling to learn key knowledge.
+We set students who have mastered key vocabularly more complex challenges, where they are required to apply their knowledge to solve a variety of abstract and real life problems.

 Supporting students with special educational needs and/or disabilities (SEND)